-- 1.1 Local authorities do not have a general obligation to provide free or subsidised post 16 travel support but do have a duty to prepare and publish an annual transport policy statement specifying the arrangements for the provision of transport or other support that the authority considers it necessary to make to facilitate the attendance of all persons of sixth form age receiving education or training. - 1.2 The requirements placed on a local authority are defined in the Education Act 1996 (as amended), Education and Skills Act 2008, Education and Inspections Act 2006, Apprenticeships, Skills, Children and Learning Act 2009 and the Equality Act 2010. - 1.3 All young people carrying on their education post 16 must reapply for travel support annually. - 1.4 The attached policy statement (Appendix A) makes it clear that in the first instance there is an expectation that learners will make use of the Kent 16+ Travel Saver.
+- 1.1 The report is designed to update Members in regard to decisions to be taken relating to the Kent 16+ Travel Saver and other post 16 transport initiatives for September 2024 intake.
+Members have previously discussed and agreed a Post 16 Transport Policy Statement for September 2023 in CYPC Cabinet Committee held on 16 May 2023. - 1.2 Local authorities do not have a general obligation to provide free or subsidised post 16 travel support but do have a duty to prepare and publish an annual transport policy statement specifying the arrangements for the provision of transport or other support that the authority considers it necessary to make to facilitate the attendance of all persons of sixth form age receiving education or training. - 1.3 The requirements placed on a local authority are defined in the Education Act 1996 (as amended), Education and Skills Act 2008, Education and Inspections Act 2006, Apprenticeships, Skills, Children and Learning Act 2009 and the Equality Act 2010. - 1.4 All young people carrying on their education post 16 must reapply for travel support annually. - 1.5 The attached policy statement (Appendix A) makes it clear that in the first instance there is an expectation that learners will make use of the Kent 16+ Travel Saver.
 This is a generous discretionary scheme which aids access to both education and employment with training.
 This provides up to a 50% reduction in travel costs for the average user.
 Learning providers, at their discretion, can further subsidise this using bursary funding and we would expect bursary to be provided for up to 50% of the cost for low-income families.
 Because schools and colleges use bursary funding at their discretion, some choose to subsidise other localised bus travel cards as opposed to the KCC scheme which offers a broader transport offer.

-- 1.5 The policy statement also sets out the duties on the LA to consider requests for transport support.
+- 1.6 The policy statement also sets out the duties on the LA to consider requests for transport support.
 KCC is required to enable access to education and will consider applications for support where a Kent 16+ Travel Saver pass is not suitable.
 Where support is agreed, the policy makes clear that learners will initially be assessed for Travel Training and alternative transport arrangements will only be provided where this training is not appropriate.
-Where additional support is refused learners can appeal to the Transport Regulation Committee Appeal Panel. - 1.6 Local authorities also have a duty to encourage, enable and assist young people with Special Educational Needs and/or Disabilities (SEND) to participate in education and training, up to the age of 25. - 1.7 The policy statement provides information about the travel provision put in place for young adult learners aged 19 - 25 with an Education, Health and Care (EHCP). - 1.8 KCC currently provides a Kent 16+ Travel Saver to 4,765 pupils.
+Where additional support is refused learners can appeal to the Transport Regulation Committee Appeal Panel. - 1.7 Local authorities also have a duty to encourage, enable and assist young people with Special Educational Needs and/or Disabilities (SEND) to participate in education and training, up to the age of 25. - 1.8 The policy statement provides information about the travel provision put in place for young adult learners aged 19 25 with an Education, Health and Care (EHCP). - 1.9 KCC currently provides a Kent 16+ Travel Saver to 4,765 pupils.
 1,334 Post 16 pupils receive support via a KCC provided vehicle.
 148 Post 16 pupils are provided a Personal Transport Budget.
 The number of young people using KCC arranged transport to FE colleges has nearly doubled in the past 5 years, in line with the extension of duties for SEN up to 25, with the average cost of transport increasing by around 40% over the same period.